eatingmychips/metr4202_ximea_ros/README.md

 **Note:**
 - **This can be done on any Ubuntu 20.04 system with IO/USB access.**
-- **You cannot run the Ximea Camera on Construct/ROSjects or WSL.**
 - **You should run this natively, on the RPi4 or on a dual booted machine.**
 - **You will need to see the GUI for the calibration part of the tutorial.**
 - **Do not login with root, as this will affect your permissions.**